inspirehep/author.xml/README.md

  - To produce your collaboration’s author list file, author.xml, you will complete the xml template file that you obtained.
  - Once completed, the file should be tested and validated using the validation files that are included in the package.
  - When your file passes the validation, you can submit the author.xml file along with your submission to arXiv in a .tar ball.
- - Please contact us at authors@inspirehep.net if you:
+ - Please contact us at authors@inspirehep.net if you need assistance.
-    - encounter problems
-    - need assistance
-    - are unable provide the information required

 <a name="whatadvantages"></a>
 ### What are the advantages of the author.xml file?